 In invasive breast cancer, the cancer cells have broken out of the ducts and spread into the surrounding breast tissue.
 There is then a chance that the cells can spread into nearby lymph nodes or other parts of the body.

-Around 5,100 people are diagnosed with DCIS in the United Kingdom each year.
-This includes about 15 men with DCIS each year in the UK.
+Around 6700 people are diagnosed with DCIS in the United Kingdom each year.
+This includes about 25 men.

 Symptoms of DCIS

 DCIS is diagnosed more often now than in the past.
-It is often picked up in women when they have mammograms as part of the screening programme.
-Men do not have a breast screening programme because DCIS and breast cancer are so rare in men.
+It is often picked up in women when they have mammograms as part of the UK breast screening programme.
+Men don't have a breast screening programme because DCIS and breast cancer are so rare in men.

-Many people do not have any symptoms when they are diagnosed.
-A small number of people have
+Many people don't have any symptoms when they are diagnosed.
+A small number of people have:

 - a lump in the breast

 - discharge from the nipple which might be blood stained

-The grade of a cancer tells you how much the cancer cells look like normal cells.
+The grade of DCIS tells you how much the cells look like normal breast cells.
 It gives your doctor an idea of how the DCIS might behave and which treatment you need.